kassia-fraga/kassia-fraga/README.md

     <h1>Welcome to My GitHub!</h1>
 </div>

-## 💜 Hello, my name is Kassia Souza!
+## 💜 Hello, my name is Kassia Fraga!
 ### I'm a fullstack engineer, pet lover, and noob gamer

 Passionate Frontend Developer and Computer Science undergraduate, I specialize in creating innovative and impactful solutions.
 My expertise lies in modern frontend technologies, particularly ReactJS and NextJS, which I have extensively used to craft dynamic and user-friendly interfaces.